pomle/react-router-paths/README.md

 #### Single param hook `?query=u2`

 The `useQueryParams` hook returns the low level API for operating on query string.
-Real use cases are more likely to implement something similar to `useState` in query string.
 The following example shows how to create typical implementation that stores the query for a search field.

 ```tsx
 import { codecs, createQuery } from '@pomle/paths';